Ludovic Renou: Academic, Runner, et Bon Vivant

-I am professor of Economics at Queen Mary University of London, CEPR fellow and Associate Editor at Games and Economic Behavior.
+I am a professor of Economics at Arizona State University (on leave from Queen Mary University of London), CEPR fellow and Associate Editor at Games and Economic Behavior.
 My main research interests are in economic theory.

 I was a member of the sub-panel 16 for Economics and Econometrics at the REF2021.
 It was an interesting experience, albeit time-consuming (with obvious consequences on my research time).